fudab/fudab.github.io/covid-19/bag_end_world.md

 </th>
   </tr>
   <tr>
     <td>Figure 4: Geographical distribution of the WJP Rule of Law Index (overall score).
-We round up the numbers to 2 decimal places for a clear presentation of the data.</td>
+We round up the scores to 2 decimal places for a clear presentation of the data.</td>
   </tr>
 </table>